cardano-foundation/CIPs/CIP-0019/README.md

 - `ScriptHash` refers to `blake2b-224` hash digests of serialized monetary scripts.
 How scripts are constructed and serialized is out of the scope of this specification.

-## Byron Addresses
+### Byron Addresses

-Before diving, please acknowledge that a lot of the supported capabilities of Byron addresses have remained mainly unused.
+Before diving in, please acknowledge that a lot of the supported capabilities of Byron addresses have remained largely unused.
 The initial design showed important trade-offs and rendered it unpractical to sustain the long-term goals of the network.
 A new format was created when introducing Shelley and Byron addresses were kept only for backward compatibility.
 Byron addresses are also sometimes called **bootstrap addresses**.

 Like many other objects on the Cardano blockchain yet unlike Shelley addresses, Byron addresses are [CBOR]-encoded binary objects.
 Conveniently enough, the first 4 bits of their first byte are always equal to `1000....` which allows us to land back on our feet w.r.t to the address type.
 Their internal structure is however vastly different and a bit unusual.